whyis2plus2/brainfuck/README.md

 # whyis2plus2's brainfuck interpreter/compiler
+A program that can compile brainfuck files into gnu assembly and also run brainfuck code directly

 ## TODO:
 - implement compiler support for other platforms (currently only supports x64 windows)
   - x64 linux